wonjune23/wonjune23.github.io/_posts/2024-08-15-nonlinear_optimization.md

 ### Introduction

-I mean, you can simply use `scipy.optimize`, `torch`, or `ceres-solver`, to solve a nonlinear optimization problem.
-So, why bother studying these?
+There are various tools like `scipy.optimize`, `torch`, or `ceres-solver`, to solve a nonlinear optimization problem.
+So, why bother studying the underlying mathematics?
 It's because as a *professional* computer vision engineer, you sometimes need to tackle the core of these optimization techniques: maybe your team implemented their own optimization library, and you need to handle errors in it (true story).
 To do so, the underlying, fundamental knowledge about the topic is required.

 Now, there are basically 3 optimization techniques that we commonly encounter in this profession: gradient descent (and a whole bunch of its variants - I will not talk much about this guy in this post), Gauss-Newton method, and Levenberg-Marquardt (LM) method.
 I've seen someone using `BFGS`, but I'd argue that it's really a rare case in this field.